 I survived the sinking of the Titanic

-This story is about a boy called George his sister Phoebe and his aunt Daisy.
-The three gone for a trip on the unsinkable ship called the Titanic.
-The family spent a lot of time there and had a lot of fun on the big boat.
-On one evening a man came to them and told them about a mummy on the Titanic.
-George is very curious and so he decided to find this crazy mummy.
-After his aunt and his sister gone to bed he went outside his little room and gone to the first class.
-On the way he often must hide from some people, but after a time he was in the first class rooms.
-He saw a very crazy door and try to open it but it was locked.
+This story is about a boy called George, his sister Phoebe and his aunt Daisy.
+The three went for a trip on the unsinkable ship called the Titanic.
+The family spent a lot of time there and had a lot of fun on the big boat. one evening a man came to them and told them about a mummy on the Titanic.
+George was very curious and so he decided to find this crazy mummy.
+After his aunt and his sister had gone to bed he went outside his little room and went to the first class.
+On the way he often had to hide from some people, but after some time he was in the first class rooms.
+He saw a crazy door and tried to open it but it was locked.
 After a time, he made it open with some easy tricks.
-Inside there was a big hall at first, he thought that nobody was there, but then a man grapped him.
+Inside there was a big hall at first, he thought that nobody was there, but then a man grabbed him.
 George ran away on the deck of the big ship Titanic.
 He saw lots of ice there and then he heard a strange sound.
 What was it?
-A man came to him and said that he should go back to his aunt and he gave him a life jacked.
+A man came to him and said that he should go back to his aunt and he gave him a life jacket.
 Was the ship sinking?
-The boy knows, nothing is alright there.
+The boy knew, nothing was alright there.
 When George was back to his room his sister was not there.
-Another man came and said that everybody should come on the deck and but his life jacket on.
+Another man came and said that everybody should come on deck and put his life jacket on.
 Aunt daisy and George ran outside to found his sister.
 After a long time, they found her and went back on the deck.
 The unsinkable ship was sinking somewhere in the ocean.
-The problem was that there were to few lifeboats so many people die.
+The problem was that there were too few lifeboats so many people died.

-If you like to Know how the book end you must read the book of your own.
+If you like to know how the book ends you must read the book yourself.

 Selina Prettenhofer.